k8y1b/Airbnb_data_city_classification/README.md

 bivariately.
 Features/observations are discussed with appropriate figure or tables.
 The relevance of the EDA to the questions and potential models is clearly explained.

+__Comment__
+1. https://learning.github.ubc.ca/STAT-406-101-2021W/project-spaghetti-code-and-meatballs/blob/b78f61e55802de189d2dd6710304f6fc93cd546d/report.Rmd#L159 It would be interesting to see a confusion matrix with sensitivity and specificty listed out to get a better understand what type of misclassification it is.
+2. https://learning.github.ubc.ca/STAT-406-101-2021W/project-spaghetti-code-and-meatballs/blob/b78f61e55802de189d2dd6710304f6fc93cd546d/report.Rmd#L171 The text explaining these plots should be closer to the plot itself.
+It is a rather difficult scatterplot to understand so it'll need some more comments.
+3. Overall, very well done!
+Consider adding more comments to your code in the future since it's not very straighforward and when you revisit your own code one day, you might forget why you did the certain step.

 # Checkpoint 3 grade